Loaded Ham and Cheese Waffles

 Tips and tricks

-Using cheese in waffles
+Best cheese for waffles

 For these ham and cheese waffles, you’ll want a hard cheese that melts well.
 Think cheddar, gruyere or Swiss, Fontina, or even Parmesan.